butcherg/rawproc/README.md

 Contributed code:
 - wxWidgets cross-platform GUI toolkit: http://wxwidgets.org (wxWindows Library Licence, Version 3.1)
-- FreeImage image processing library: http://freeimage.sourceforge.net/ (GPL2)
+- FreeImage image processing library: http://freeimage.sourceforge.net/ (FreeImage License)
 - Cubic Spline interpolation in C++: http://kluge.in-chemnitz.de/opensource/spline/ (GPL2)

 I offer no promise of support or enhancement, past offering the code on Github for you to fork.
 It is organized to compile